 Looking at just the seven generation pedigree we might assume that there are several potency deadening all male lines in Bratt: Orange Peel, Loretto HO and Heintze HO.
 But in each case there is an unseen sex-balance in the 7th through 10th generation.
 For instance, Tardive HO in the 7th generation is an Orange Peel daughter.

-While Bratt is not inbred himself, he is out of two tightly bred parents.
+While Bratt is not inbred himself, he is out of two tightly bred parents (see similar patterns in Mumtaz Mahal).
 He would be classified as an outcross--or even a cross breed, depending on your point of view.
 To me he is a perfect example of how to construct an outcross successfully.
 As breeders there may be a time when you have already constructed several tight potent bloodlines into your horses, and want to bring in something new.
-If you use an outside stallion who is not tightly bred himself, you will end up with an inconsistent product, and possibly even unsoundness.
+If you use an outside stallion who is not tightly bred himself, you will end up with an inconsistent product, and possibly even unsoundness, but more importantly you will dilute the genetic power from the parents.
 Bratt's pedigree is beautifully balanced, and an illustration on how to outcross effectively.
 The super sire Landgraf HO is another example of successful outcrossing.

 My client, whose need originally caused me to look closely at this young stud, had a filly with Constant HO and Calypso I HO close up--Corde sons.
 Baloubet's Rantzau lines were a cure and improver for this imbalance.
 The client's Ramiro HO male lines would be helped by Bratt's genetics also.
 Ramzes AA, Ramiro's grandsire, is here through two daughters: Vase HO and Retina HO, who with their respective Lorbeer HO/Loretto HO lines are also 3/4 sibling to Raimond HO, the sire of Ramiro HO.
 Further they are present through two sons and a daughter, which in turn makes the daughter a genetic sister to Ramiro HO.
 Capitano HO also is a genetic relative of Ramiro HO: Capitano HO is out of a Cottage grandson son and a Ramzes daughter, while Ramiro HO is out of a Cottage Son daughter and a Ramzes AA son--this is wonderful complexity.